 Faculty Research Projects

 Each student will be part of a research project led by one of the faculty mentors listed below and will participate in field trips and seminars.
 The full student cohort will also work with each other to integrate their research plans and analysis to develop an interdisciplinary understanding of sustainable urban systems.
 Please select your top three choices for your research experience.

 Patrick Bixler’s (School of Public Affairs) research investigates socio-political and governance dimensions of sustainable systems.
 His group focuses on both urban and regional processes and social dynamics and governance mechanisms that drive social-ecological change.
 Example research questions and projects: How does the relationship between public and community-led governance of urban green spaces in Austin watersheds change outcomes for biodiversity, water quality, and flood mitigation?
 How do these outcomes vary with social vulnerability of residents?
 Students will collect socio-demographic characteristics of vulnerability and apply network science to better understand how underlying collaborative dynamics translate to ecological outcomes.

-Dev Niyogi’s (Depts.
-Geological Sciences and Civil, Architectural, & Environmental Engineering) research investigates the dynamic role of coupled land surface processes on regional climatic extremes, and the translation of results into decision-support tools for resilient cities.
+Dev Niyogi’s (Depts. of Geological Sciences and Civil, Architectural, & Environmental Engineering) research investigates extreme weather and climate, role of cities and landscape changes on these extremes, and the translation of results into decision-support tools for resilient cities.
 Example research questions and projects: How has land use/landcover changed across the strong urban-rural gradient in central Texas in recent decades, and how does this affect regional hydroclimate (Liu & Niyogi, 2019)?
 What strategies are available for communities to use against heat stress, air quality deterioration, and increased flooding?
-To address such questions, students will learn methods using satellite data and models for testing ‘downscaling’ approaches to develop climate projections at the high-resolution needed for impact assessments (e.g., watershed-scale).
+To address such questions, students will learn methods using satellite data and models for testing ‘urban heat island’, and ‘downscaling’ approaches to develop climate projections.